Mutant Vehicle Operator’s Handbook (MV FAQ)

 2. Any indication that your vehicle is already or automatically invited.
 You also cannot indicate that Early Admission is included, (The DMV will need to reassess Early Admission for the new owners after receiving their application).

 That said, yes, we can help facilitate another person bringing the vehicle if you end up selling it.
 Once you have sold it, you will need to send us the person’s name and email, and we will deactivate your current invitation and send them the information on how to submit a replacement application in their name.
-So, the first thing you should really do is email us at dmv@burningman.org.
+The first thing you should really do is email us at dmv@burningman.org.
 We’ll help walk you through the process.

 ON-PLAYA